Core Artists & Critics

 Max Tolleson

 Max Tolleson received a PhD in art history from the University of California, Los Angeles in 2023 and specializes in the history of modern and contemporary art.
 His dissertation, "The Museum After Minimalism: The Chinati Foundation, 1978-Present," explores the social world of the foundation's permanent installations in Marfa, Texas.
-Max has written for ASAP/J, Artnet News and Panorama, and is excited to engage Houston’s art and culture while a Core critic-in-residence.
+Max has written for Glasstire, ASAP/J, Artnet News, and Panorama, and is excited to engage Houston’s art and culture while a Core critic-in-residence.
 Max has worked for: Dia Art Foundation, the Dream House, the Judd Foundation, the Chinati Foundation and the Los Angeles County Museum of Art and was a 2022-2023 Helena Rubinstein Critical Studies Fellow at the Whitney Independent Study Program in New York.

 Carlos Vielma